goblindegook/goblindegook.com/content/post/inverting-universe/index.md

 As if on cue, seasoned engineers should now be gnashing their teeth.

 Let's be realistic.
 WordPress is, in many ways, terrible.
-It's a 13-year-old bundle of convoluted PHP 5.2 code derived from an older, mostly-abandoned hobbyist project.
+It's a 13-year-old bundle of convoluted PHP 5.2 code derived from an older, mostly abandoned hobbyist project.
 It grew haphazardly to address omissions and feature requests, especially in its early days.
 The community-driven plugin and theme ecosystem, touted as one of WordPress's greatest strengths, is vast and for the most part unreliable.

 Circumstances demanded pragmatism, however.
 Excessive purism would only impede our progress.